JamesParsons/Interactive-Lab-Hub/Lab 6/README.md

 https://user-images.githubusercontent.com/89811189/141880106-9021cdf5-716e-425e-b486-eddf87e70ebf.mp4

+A 3 minute long video is available upon request (I dont know how to youtube it) or is also probably available on Mahir or Victoria's lab pages.

 <!--**\*\*\*5.
 BONUS (Wendy didn't approve this so you should probably ignore it)\*\*\*** get the whole class to run your code and make your distributed system BIGGER.-->